Linguist and Engineer/Physicist

 Employment history

-- Since 2023: Research fellow at CNRS, LLF, Laboratoire de Linguistique Formelle and Lacito, Langues et Civilisations à Tradition Orale.
+- 2023 - 2024: Research fellow at CNRS, LLF, Laboratoire de Linguistique Formelle and Lacito, Langues et Civilisations à Tradition Orale.

 - 2018 - 2022: Doctoral student at Lacito (Villejuif) and Gipsa-lab (Grenoble Image Parole Signal Automatique).